Decoding the Fraction: Understanding 1/5 as a Percentage

 The Scientific Explanation: Proportions and Ratios

 The conversion of fractions to percentages fundamentally rests on the mathematical principles of proportions and ratios.
-A percentage is simply a ratio expressed as a fraction of 100.
 When we convert 1/5 to 20%, we are essentially finding an equivalent ratio that expresses the same proportion but with a denominator of 100.
-This concept extends to all fraction-to-percentage conversions.
+On the flip side, this concept extends to all fraction-to-percentage conversions.
+On the flip side, a percentage is simply a ratio expressed as a fraction of 100.
 The mathematical relationship remains constant; we are simply scaling the fraction to a new denominator while preserving the original proportion.

 Frequently Asked Questions (FAQ)